 What lawful basis do we have to collect your data?

-Under Article 6(1)(e) of the GDPR, we are permitted to use your data for our tasks.
+Under Article 6(1)(e) of the GDPR, we are permitted to use your data for our tasks

 What information do we collect from you?

 When you fill out information given to the Council, we will collect, or may collect where it is relevant to your circumstances your name, address, DOB, email address, telephone number, bank account number, and bank sort code.